 1.Screenshot Is Not Enough Evidence

 A customer flashes a mobile banking screenshot and insists they’ve transferred money.
-Many agents have fallen for this, only to realize later the screenshot was fake.
+Too many agents have fallen for this, only to realize later the screenshot was fake.
+When next this happens, don’t get angry or panic

 What to do: